-It might sound complicated but for most cases a simple trust can be drawn up; trustees appointed (one of which can usually be you); a separate bank account opened; and that is it.
-The most straightforward trust is a bare trust, which I can draw one up for you.
-For large sums, when the compensated person is a child, or if there are mental capacity issues, a more complicated arrangement may be necessary, but not to worry as I will help you through the process.
+It might sound complicated, but for most cases a simple trust can be drawn up; trustees appointed (one of which can usually be you); a separate bank account opened; and that is it.
+The most straightforward trust is a bare trust, which I can draw up for you.
+For large sums, when the compensated person is a child, or if there are mental capacity issues, a more complicated arrangement may be necessary.
+Not to worry, as I will help you through the process.

 Questions and answers about personal injury trusts